UX RESEARCH PRODUCT DESIGN CLIENT PROJECT

 I added instruction animations to clearly demonstrate how to play, as well as changed the writing

-I added a visual effect indicating a stack of cards as well as created an accessible way of showcasing right or wrong answers stopping any cheating attempts.
+Created an accessible way of showcasing right or wrong answers stopping any cheating attempts.

 How our principles played out…